phonypianist/serverless-performance/performance-test/README.md

 ## How to execute performance test

+First, modify `src/test/java/karate-config.js` according to your environment.

-In `pom.xml`, enable target simulation by modifying `includes` configuration of `gatling-maven-plugin`.
+Next, in `pom.xml`, enable target simulation by modifying `includes` configuration of `gatling-maven-plugin`.

-And execute following:
+And last, execute following:

 ```
 mvn clean test-compile gatling:test